nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 To add a contact to WedLinker, type `add` followed by details such as the name, phone number, and email.

 Examples:
-* To add a contact named John Doe with a phone number of 98765432, email johnd@example.com, and address XYZ Floral Services, type:
+* To add a contact named John Doe with a phone number of 98765432, email johnd@example.com, and address XYZ Floral Services, enter the command:
   * `add n/John Doe p/98765432 e/johnd@example.com a/XYZ Floral Services`
-* To add a contact named Betsy Crowe with a phone number of 1234567, with tags Photographer and Guest, type:
+* To add a contact named Betsy Crowe with a phone number of 1234567, with tags Photographer and Guest, enter the command:
   * `add n/Betsy Crowe p/1234567 t/Photographer t/Guest`

 ### Editing a person : `edit`

 Use the edit command to edit details of an existing contact in WedLinker.

-Format: `edit POSITION_NUM [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`
+Format: `edit PERSON_NUMBER [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

-To edit the details of an existing contact in WedLinker, type `edit` followed by the contact's position number in the contact list, and details you wish to update, such as the name, phone number, and email.
+To edit the details of an existing contact in WedLinker, type `edit` followed by the person's position number in the contact list, and details you wish to update, such as the name, phone number, and email.

-* The `POSITION_NUM` **must be a positive integer** 1, 2, 3, …​
+* The `PERSON_NUMBER` **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing details will be updated to the input values.

 Examples:
-* To change the phone number of the first contact to 91234567, type:
+* To change the phone number of the first contact to 91234567, enter the command:
   * `edit 1 p/91234567`
-* To change the name and address of the second contact, type:
+* To change the name and address of the second contact, enter the command:
   * `edit 2 n/Betsy Crower`
   * This updates the contact's name to `Betsy Crower` and address to `XYZ Flower Shop`

 ### Deleting a person : `delete`

-Use the delete command to remove a contact from WedLiker.
+Use the delete command to remove a contact from WedLinker.

-Format: `delete POSITION_NUM`
+Format: `delete PERSON_NUMBER`

-To remove a contact to WedLinker, type `delete` followed by the contact's position number in the contact list
+To remove a contact to WedLinker, type `delete` followed by the person's position number in the contact list

-* The `POSITION_NUM` **must be a positive integer** 1, 2, 3, …​
+* The `PERSON_NUMBER` **must be a positive integer** 1, 2, 3, …​

 Examples:
 * To delete the second contact in WedLinker:
-  * First, type `list`,
+  * First, enter the command: `list`,
-  * Then, type `delete 2`
+  * Then, enter the command: `delete 2`
-* To delete the first contact found when searching for the name `Betsy`, type:
+* To delete the first contact found when searching for the name `Betsy`:
-  * First, type `find n/Betsy`
+  * First, enter the command: `find n/Betsy`
-  * Then, type`delete 1`
+  * Then, enter the command: `delete 1`

 ## Tag Features